adi1998/BiomeRandomizer/README.md

 Enable this to set your own biome order.
 Duplicate biomes are not supported.

 ![Custom Order](images/custom.png)

-## Installation

-Use r2modman by ebkr from [Thunderstore](https://thunderstore.io/package/ebkr/r2modman/) or [GitHub](https://github.com/ebkr/r2modmanPlus/releases/latest).

-While the mod has been tested decently well, there can still be some untested combination which breaks the game.
-It is recommended to backup your save from `%USERPROFILE%\Saved Games\Hades II\Profile*.sav` in case there are issues.

 ## Contributors
 - Siuhnexus, [BountyAPI](https://github.com/Siuhnexus/BountyAPI/)